towersvault/shinpokered/README.md

 - New item M.GENE:
   - Re-randomizes a pkmn's DVs to values of 9,8,8,8 or more.
   - Win 5 matches in a row against the random team NPC to get a M.GENE (leaving the area resets the win streak)
-- New item MIST STONE: fully maxes-out a pokemon's stat exp
+- New item MIST STONE: fully maxes-out a lvl > 30 pokemon's stat exp
 - There are 5 new trainers to find and battle
   - Hint 1: Talking to Oak can guide you to the first one
   - Hint 2: The fifth one can only be fought after beating the first four.